gidox/odata-waterline/README.md

 ## Installation

-Paste the file into the folder api/services/
+Paste the file into the folder api/services/  (sailsjs)

 ## Extra dependencies
  - lodash